 Safe, sober, drug-free family housing

-Coordination with Oregon Child Welfare Program
+Coordination with Oregon Child Welfare Program and other community partners

 Comprehensive case management